 So, why could a slip in a supermarket happen?
 Well, there are several different scenarios which include:

-- When it’s raining heavily outside, and the water comes into the store, making the entrance wet and slippery.
+- When it’s raining heavily outside, the water comes into the store, making the entrance wet and slippery.

 - If a customer drops some of their shopping, causing it to spill.